Problem

 2. Configure the Version Map

-Define your version structure in docmd.config.js.
-The current version is served at the root URL, while others are served at /{id}/.
+Define your version structure in docmd.config.json.
+The current version is served at the root URL.
+Others are served at /{id}/.

 ]